SegEarth-OV3: Exploring SAM 3 for Open-Vocabulary Semantic Segmentation in Remote Sensing Images: Methods

 This aggregation effectively consolidates individual object instances into a unified semantic layer, preserving the fine-grained localization capabilities of the instance head even in crowded scenes.

-\textbf{Dual-Head Mask Fusion.} While the instance head excels at delineating countable objects (``things''), it may produce fragmented predictions for large-scale continuous and amorphous regions (``stuff'') like road or bareland, which are prevalent in remote sensing images, as shown in Figure~\ref{fig:motivation}.
+\textbf{Dual-Head Mask Fusion.} While the instance head excels at delineating countable objects (\textit{i.e.}, ``things''), it may produce fragmented predictions for large-scale continuous and amorphous regions (\textit{i.e.}, ``stuff'') like road or bareland, which are prevalent in remote sensing images, as shown in Figure~\ref{fig:motivation}.
 Conversely, the semantic head provides dense, global coverage but often blurs the boundaries of small targets or misses them entirely.
 To reconcile these complementary strengths, we fuse the aggregated instance map $P_{inst\_agg}$ with the dense probability map $P_{sem}$ from the semantic head using a max-fusion strategy:

-This fusion ensures robust segmentation performance across diverse categories, capturing both the distinct boundaries of small instances and the completeness of large-scale amorphous regions.
+This fusion ensures robust segmentation across diverse categories, capturing both the distinct boundaries of small instances and the completeness of large-scale amorphous regions.

 \textbf{Presence-Guided Filtering.} A critical challenge in OVSS arises from querying a massive global vocabulary against a localized image patch.
-Although the vocabulary $\mathcal{V}$ might enumerate a comprehensive list of global land-cover types (\eg, various biomes, infrastructure), a single inference patch restricts the view to a small geographical extent (\eg, a few hundred meters).
+Although the vocabulary $\mathcal{V}$ might enumerate a comprehensive list of global land-cover types (\textit{e.g.}, various biomes, infrastructure), a single inference patch restricts the view to a small geographical extent (\textit{e.g.}, a few hundred meters).
 This results in a high category sparsity, where the valid targets in a given image are only a small subset of $\mathcal{V}$.
-The model becomes prone to hallucinating absent categories due to textural ambiguities common in geospatial data, \eg, confusing ``barren land'' with ``sports field''.
+The model becomes prone to hallucinating absent categories due to textural ambiguities common in geospatial data, \textit{e.g.}, confusing ``low vegetation'' with ``sports field'', as shown in Figure~\ref{fig:presence}.

 To mitigate this, we utilize the global presence score $S_{pres}$ to explicitly suppress irrelevant categories.
 We apply a soft gating operation, $P_{final}^{(c)} = P_{fused}^{(c)} \cdot S_{pres}^{(c)}$, which reduces the weight of the probability maps of categories predicted to be absent.
 Finally, we assign each pixel to the category with the highest probability:

 To handle ambiguous regions, pixels with a maximum probability below a threshold $\tau$ are assigned to the ``background'' category (if it exists).
 Note that for categories with multiple prompts, we select the one with the highest probabilities to ensure robustness.